gbv/jskos-server/README.md

 ### Publish
 **For maintainers only**

-Never work on the master branch directly.
-Always make changes on `dev` and then run the release script:
+Never work on the main branch directly.
+Always make changes on a feature branch for specific issues or on the `dev` branch for small fixes and then run the release script:

 ```bash
 npm run release:patch # or minor or major